-2009 - 2012 Affiliated Faculty, Environmental Science and Technology Center, Faculty Member, Mason Center for Conservation Studies, Mason
+2009 - 2012 Affiliated Faculty, Environmental Science and Technology Center,

-For ESTC, Dr. Sklarew prepared and delivered multi-hour water management training to visiting Chinese officials.
-He also served as an MCCS faculty member and panelist.
+Dr. Sklarew prepared and delivered multi-hour water management training to visiting Chinese officials.

 2010 - 2012 Fellow of Sustainability Studies, Office of the Provost, Mason

 Dr. Sklarew promoted university-wide strategic research, education and service for a more sustainable campus, community and world.
 He authored the Provost-endorsed "Vision for Sustainability in Academic Endeavors at Mason;" created Mason's "Green Leaf" designation for scores of sustainability-related courses and over a dozen academic programs in Mason's course catalog; conceived and co-developed the Arlington Green Patriot Award and Operation Rain Barrel; and advised and coordinated pertinent extra-curricular programs with Mason's Office of Sustainability, other Mason units and partner organizations.
 His advocacy resulted in Mason joining the Rio+20 Higher Education Sustainability Initiative, UN Global Compact and the AASHE STARS sustainability reporting framework.
 He was the faculty co-author for Mason's first Greenhouse Gas Inventory, first Climate Action Plan, and first STARS sustainability report, for which the university was among the first 40 anywhere to receive STARS Silver designation.
 He also assembled the Sustainability Studies Academic Council of faculty, comprised of representatives from Mason's top tier academic units.
 Dr. Sklarew's contributions were recognized by Mason's 2010 Sustainability Hero Award.